Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 {{%anchor readMultiple%}}

-## Read multiple
+## Read Multiple

 The GigaSpace interface provides simple way to perform bulk read operations.
-You may read a large amount of objects in one call.
+You can read a large amount of objects in one call.

-Examples:
+**Example**

 ```java